-Current pipeline of the Company consists of drug candidates targeting soluble Epoxide Hydrolase (sEH), one of enzymes in the human body.
+So far, the Company has promoted research and development of SMTP compounds that are drug candidates targeting soluble Epoxide Hydrolase (sEH), one of enzymes in the human body.
 The inhibition of sEH has been shown to have an "anti-inflammatory effect," and the Company is developing sEH inhibitors for various inflammatory diseases.

 TMS-007, the Company's lead pipeline, has an anti-inflammatory effect by inhibiting sEH and a pro-thrombolytic effect by acting on plasminogen.
 The clinical development is underway for the treatment of acute ischemic stroke.
-The follow-on pipeline, TMS-008, is being developed for various inflammatory diseases as its adaptation and is currently undergoing a non-clinical trial.
+The follow-on pipeline, TMS-008, is being developed for various inflammatory diseases as its adaptation and the Company has submitted a Clinical Trial Plan Notification to start a test in February 2024.